 3.1 | Species responses

 The presence-absence model showed a variable fit to the data, the Tjur R2 values ranged from 0.06 to 0.78 among species, with the mean being 0.33 (SD 0.22) (Figure 2a).
 AUC values ranged from 0.75 to 0.99 among species, with the mean being 0.94 (SD 0.06).
 On average, the fixed components of the presence/absence model explained 77% of the explained variance for each species (Figure 2b).
 Specifically, depth and slope explained on average 33% of the variance across species, satellite derived environmental data 15%, climate related variables 14%, year 9%, seafloor modelled oceanographic variables 4%, and marine reserve zoning 0.5% (Figure 2b).
+[It might be good to add a little more about the five species with highest Tjur R2 values (i.e., Add the top 5 species – mackerel icefish, unicorn icefish, Macrourus sp., Gobionotothen acuta, and Muraenolepis microps]

 The abundance COP model showed reasonable fit to the data, the R2 values ranges from 0.17 to 0.98 among species, the mean being 0.48 (SD 0.23, Figure 2c).
 On average the fixed components of the abundance COP model explained 79% of the explained variance for each species (Figure 2d).
 Specifically, bathymetry related variables explained on average 26% of the variance across species, satellite derived data 24%, climate related variables 15%, seafloor modelled oceanographic variables 8%, year 6%, and marine reserve zoning 1% (Figure 2d).

-Accounting for only responses that were positive or negative with at least 95% posterior probability, in the presence-absence model 80% of species showed a significant positive increase in prevalence across the study period from 2003 to 2016 (Figure 2a).
-No significant declines in species prevalence were detected during across the study period.
-The abundance conditional of presence model had 25 % of species showing a significant increase in abundance (Figure 2b).
+Accounting for only responses that were positive or negative with at least 95% posterior probability, in the presence-absence model 80% of species showed a positive increase in prevalence across the study period from 2003 to 2016 (Figure 3a).
+No statistically supported declines in species prevalence were detected.
+The abundance COP model had 25 % of species showing a statistically supported increase in abundance (Figure 3b).
 No species were predicted to decline in abundance between 2003 and 2016.
-Bathymetry, depth and slope, were important at explaining the prevalence of species for 71% and 20% of species respectively showing significant effect sizes (Figure 3a).
-A higher prevalence in deeper water, was observed for 49% of species.
+Bathymetry, depth and slope, were all important at explaining the prevalence of species for 71% and 20% of species respectively showing substantial effect sizes (Figure 3a).
+Higher prevalence in deeper water was observed for 49% of species.
 Higher prevalence in shallow waters was observed for 23% of species.
-Most depth responses also had a significant quadratic second degree term (curved or bell shape gradient) highlighting that many species have well defined depth ranges.
-For example, C. gunnari was only be observed in depth <500 m and conversely Macrourus sp. was only be seen in depths >500 m (Figure S1).
-Depth was also most important at describing abundance conditional of presence with 34% of species having a negative or positive response (Figure 3b).
-Slope was significant for 11% of species (Figure 2b).
+Most depth responses also had a significant quadratic second degree term (curved or bell shape gradient), highlighting that many species have well defined depth ranges.
+For example, C. gunnari was only observed in depth <500 m and conversely Macrourus sp. was only be seen in depths >500 m (Figure S1).
+Depth was also most important at describing abundance conditional on presence with 34% of species having a negative or positive response (Figure 3b).
+Seafloor slope was significant for 11% of species (Figure 3b).